httpsvarad/grad_Varad_WI249/JavaStreamAPI/README.md

 ## Overview

-This program creates a list of employees and performs multiple stream-based operations such as:
+This program creates a list of employees and performs multiple stream-based operations.

 ---